School won't support EHCP — the platform builds your application pack | EHCP Clarity

 What if the school won't give me documents or reports?

 Schools must provide parents with copies of SEN-related records on request.
-If a school refuses, you can escalate to the LA or contact the school's governor or trust.
+If a school refuses, you can escalate to the local authority or contact the school's governor or trust.
 You can still apply without school evidence — explain the circumstances in your request letter.

 My child attends an independent school — can I still apply?

 Yes.
 Children attending independent schools can still receive EHCPs.
-The LA in the area where you live is responsible for the assessment.
-You should contact that LA directly.
+The local authority in the area where you live is responsible for the assessment.
+You should contact that local authority directly.

 This page provides general information only.
 EHCP Clarity does not provide legal advice.
 For specialist support, contact IPSEA or your local SENDIASS.